 This means that people living in these communities may need to be evacuated sooner and at a lower river level/flow than they have previously, while we work to better understand the current capacity of the stop banks.

 Residents across all communities, as part of being prepared for emergencies, are encouraged to prepare for evacuation.
-Have a plan, gather supplies and get connected – go to the EMS website for more information (www.cdsouthland.nz/get-home-ready/).
-Being prepared will help to make any evacuation easier and less stressful.
+Have a plan, gather supplies and get connected – go to the Emergency Management Southland website for more information.
+If any evacuation does need to happen, being prepared will help to make it easier and less stressful.

 In the event of a flood event, Emergency Management Southland (EMS) will make the decisions about when and if to evacuate and will lead any evacuation.
 EMS can provide advice to people to evacuate and once a state of emergency is declared by the mayor, EMS can make evacuation mandatory.
 Each event will be assessed on a case by case basis, as it is not possible to predict conditions for every situation.